 A module lattice is a direct sum of ideal lattices.
 Kyber and Dilithium use module lattices of rank $k$$k$ copies of an ideal lattice arranged as a vector.
 This interpolates between general LWE lattices (rank 1 is Ring-LWE; rank $n$ is close to plain LWE) and provides a more conservative hardness assumption than Ring-LWE alone.

 The lattices that actually appear in LWE and SIS hardness are called q-ary lattices.
 They are the most practically important family for post-quantum cryptography.
+Unlike the geometric lattices above (which are studied for their own properties), q-ary lattices are defined to encode a specific computational problem.

-For a matrix $A \in \mathbb{Z}_q^{m \times n}$ and modulus $q$, define the two q-ary lattices:
+For a uniformly random matrix and prime modulus , define the two complementary q-ary lattices: